Coronavirus (COVID-19) FAQs and Resources

 Sites that include accurate information include the World Health Organization, the Public Health Agency of Canada and the Ministry of Health Ontario .

-*Update May 14, 2020: The Government of Ontario ordered the mandatory closure of all non-essential businesses as of 11:59pm on Tuesday, March 24th.
+*Update Oct 10, 2020: The Government of Ontario ordered the mandatory closure of all non-essential businesses as of 11:59pm on Tuesday, March 24th.
 We are now in Stage 3 of reopening in most regions of Ontario.
 Ottawa, Peel and Toronto public health unit regions are in a modified Stage 2, as of October 10th.
 For details about reopening click here.*